Mission 15 · Stage 2

 Show GO

-LED turns on and we record the exact moment with goTime.
+The light turns on and we save the exact moment in goTime.

 digitalWrite(GO_LED, HIGH);